gsoft-inc/wl-squide/CONTRIBUTING.md

 You'll find two samples:

 - `basic`: A sample application showcasing the basic features or Squide.
-- `endpoints`: A more complexe sample application showcasing the different usecases related to data fetching and management.
+- `endpoints`: A more complexe sample application showcasing the different usecases related to data fetching and localization.

 ## Installation